moead-framework/documentation/docs/documentation.rst

 Offspring Generator
 --------------------------------------

-The offspring generator is set in the algorithm contructor with the parameter 'offspring_generator'.
+The offspring generator is set in the algorithm contructor with the parameter :code:`offspring_generator`.

 The offspring generator is the component that manage all the process to generate new offspring by using components 'Parent Selector' and 'Genetic operator'.
 By default, this component is fixed because